A Guide to Non-Resident Home Loans in Australia

 Who Can Obtain Non-Resident Loans?

-People living outside Australia who wish to invest in the Australian property market.
-This group often faces stricter borrowing criteria and may need approval from the Foreign Investment Review Board (FIRB).
+• Foreign Investors: People who live outside of Australia and want to buy property in the country for investment.
+This group may have to meet stricter requirements and get permission from the Foreign Investment Review Board (FIRB).

-Often enjoy privileges similar to Australian permanent residents, including the ability to purchase property and access to home loans, due to the close relationship between Australia and New Zealand.
+• New Zealand Citizens: Often enjoy privileges similar to Australian permanent residents, including the ability to buy property and get access to home loans, due to the close relationship between Australia and New Zealand.

-Mixed nationality couples where one partner is an Australian citizen or permanent resident may have access to home loans, potentially under more favourable conditions.
+• Foreign Citizens with Australian Spouses: Mixed nationality couples where one partner is an Australian citizen or permanent resident may have access to home loans, potentially under better conditions.

 Eligibility Requirements for Non-Resident Loans